For lighting installers

 - Consented contact

-- Every homeowner explicitly agrees to be contacted by text and phone about their quote before submitting.
+- The homeowner explicitly agrees to be contacted about their request before submitting.
 No cold lists, no scraped numbers.

 - Spam-screened

-- Submissions pass honeypot, rate-limit, and phone-format checks automatically, then a human review before routing.
+- Submissions pass honeypot, rate-limit and phone-format checks automatically before anything reaches you.
 Junk dies before it costs you anything.

 New lead — Hinsdale